Placement Delivery Array Design for Combination Networks with Edge Caching: C-PDAs for Combination Networks

 \textbf{Placement phase:} Label the columns of the C-PDA with the set $\mathbf{T}$ so that the condition in Definition~\ref{Definition:combinationPDA} is satisfied.
 Placement is the same as for standard PDAs.
 That means, split each file $W_{d}$ into $F$ subpackets $(W_{d,1},\ldots, W_{d,F})$ each consisting of $B/F$ bits.
 Place subfiles $\{W_{n,i}\}_{n=1}^N$ into the cache memory of user $T$, if the C-PDA has entry $``*"$ in row $i$ and the column corresponding to label $T$.
 This placement strategy requires a cache size of $M=N\cdot \frac{Z}{F}$.

 \textbf{Delivery phase:} The server first creates the coded signals pertaining to each ordinary symbol $s\in[S]$ in the same way as for standard PDAs.
 It then delivers the coded signal created for each ordinary symbol $s\in[S]$ to one of the relays whose index is contained in the labels of all columns containing $s$.
-The \emph{average} rate required on the $h$ server-to-relay links is $R_{\textnormal{avg}}= \frac{S}{F h}$. \begin{remark} When in the described scheme the server sends the same number of bits to each relay, then the following theorem follows immediately from the above description.
+The \emph{average} rate required on the $h$ server-to-relay links is $R_{\textnormal{avg}}= \frac{S}{F h}$.

+When in the described scheme the server sends the same number of bits to each relay, then the following theorem follows immediately from the above description.
 In fact, in this case subpacketization level $F$ is sufficient.
-Otherwise, the rate on each server-to-relay link has to be made equal by first splitting each file into $h$ subfiles and then applying a caching scheme with the same C-PDA but a different shifted version of the column labels to each of the subfiles. \end{remark} To describe the shift mentioned in Remark \ref{remark:F}, for each $i\in[h]$, we define the function:
+Otherwise, the rate on each server-to-relay link has to be made equal by first splitting each file into $h$ subfiles and then applying a caching scheme with the same C-PDA but a different shifted version of the column labels to each of the subfiles.